Arveng Training & Engineering

 The final project will be online, with, of course, the instructor’s support.

-Who endorses this Master?
+Who approves this Master?

 The issuance of the certificate does not entail any additional payment, it is included in the cost of the master.